-Doyle earned his Juris Doctorate from the University of Arkansas at Little Rock, School of Law in 1981.
+Doyle earned his Juris Doctorate from the University of Arkansas at Little Rock, School of Law.
 He became the first Republican Justice of the Peace and State Senator elected in Saline County.
 Republican Lieutenant Governor Win Rockefeller asked Doyle to serve as his chief of staff in 2002.

 Doyle served as chairman of the Republican Party of Arkansas from 2008-2020, where he would run for re-election five times unopposed.
 When Doyle was first elected in 2008 Arkansas Republicans held 28 out of 100 seats in the State House and 8 out of 35 seats in the State Senate.
 At the end of Doyle’s tenure those numbers were 78/100 and 28/35, respectively.
 Every Congressional, Senatorial, and Constitutional Office were also held by Republicans for the first time in the state’s history.